-Retailers have always aimed to create quick and easy shopping experiences for time-starved consumers.
-With technology innovations and social conditions creating a shift in consumer behaviors, retailers are in the process of reinventing themselves in order to remain a relevant option.
+Convenience stores have always been about creating quick and easy shopping experiences for timestarved consumers.
+With technology innovations and social conditions creating a shift in consumer behaviors, C-stores are in the process of reinventing themselves in order to remain a relevant option.